David Moore (Australian photographer): Contributions to the profession

 Moore's works have been acquired for collections of the major public galleries and libraries across Australia, and are in institutions in France, the USA and China.

 Personal life and legacy

-Moore married West Australian Jennifer Flintoff in 1955 while they were both in London, he freelancing and she teaching in the East End, and they had four children, Karen, twins Lisa and Matthew, and Michael.
+Moore married West Australian Jennifer Flintoff in 1955 while they were both in London, he freelancing and she teaching in the East End, and they had four children.
 They divorced in 1968.